noface-0/AAI-590-01-Capstone/README.md

 - ETL services
 - Feature Engineering
 - SAC, PPO, FNN, and GA models
+- Identify the 3 risk factors that the GA will work by
 - FNN discussion on portfolio integration
 - Portfolio risk related logistics
 - project management updates
 - Setup next Team meeting 3/28/24 @ 3:00 PST

+## Team meeting #5 Date 3/28/2024
+- Updated progress
+- Go over the code review for the SAC, PPO, and FNN
+- Go over the code for the portfolio input screen - create the input_data file
+- Discuss the calculations of the risk factor
+- Related to the risk factor discuss how the GA will tie into the input_data to pickup the risk factor
+- Setup next Team meeting 4/4/24 @ 3:00 PST